Experience culture. Uncover the past. Understand the world.

 This module will:

-In your final year of the History and Philosophy degree, you'll have the option of writing a dissertation based on a historical period, or taking multiple in-depth course based on the philosophy of history.
-History and Philosophy students take one Special Subject, Philosophy of History and either a History Dissertation and two Philosophy option modules OR four Philosophy option modules.
+In your final year of the History and Philosophy degree, you'll have the option of writing a dissertation or taking on a research project, as well as taking multiple in-depth courses in philosophy and history.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.